 These days he’s half the man he used to be, currently hovering around 13 stone (83kg).
 “In the first two weeks I lost 11/2 stone.
 At first I bought tracksuit bottoms with elasticized waists.
 Once I went back to work, I had to buy new dothes every two weeks.
 Before the op I had a 56in waist, now it’s 36in.
 I can go to normal shops rather than outsize shops where I had to pay more than double for clothes.
 People I’ve not seen for a while don’t always recognize me.
 When I glance at a mirror and compare how I look now to how I was a year ago, I can’t help but think, ‘Hook awesome.”‘

 He can expect to lose at least another 61b (2.5kg) when he has cosmetic surgery to remove the excess skin that hangs around his stomach following his drastic weight loss.
-Many patients have numerous cosmetic procedures to get rid of the excess skin left behind after obesity surgery.
+Many patients have numerous cosmetic procedures to get rid of the excess skin left behind after obesity surgery and clen cycle.
 Martyn thinks he’ll only need one operation as, regardless of his size, he never stopped going to his gym ¬the Sheffield Thai Boxing Gymnasium.

 “I thought I was fit, but at that size you can’t be.
 Now it takes me forever to warm up.
 When I was big, I’d sweat loads in three minutes,” he recalls.
 “Sometimes I forget I’m not big anymore and can’t understand why I can’t lift the same weights.
 Some strength may have gone, but the increase in stamina I’ve gained since losing the weight is unbelievable.”